CITCOM-project/causal-cut-replication/case-1-swat/README.md

 This will create a file called `data-210.csv` within the `data` directory.

 ## Running causal tests
-To run our causal tests, simply run the following command from the repository root directory.
+To run our causal tests, simply run the following command from the repository root directory, with the `tci` conda virtual environment activated.
 ```
 bash case_1_submissions.sh
 ```